BettercareHealth/bettercare/maternal-mental-health/test-6.md

 	1. Domestic violence is likely to increase during pregnancy
 	1. Only men can suffer from domestic violence
 13. With reference to domestic violence, the letters IPV stand for the words:
-	1. Internal Perforation - violent
+	1. Internal perforation – violent
-	1. Indigo, Purple, Violet - bruise categories
+	1. Indigo, purple, violet – bruise categories
-	1. Independent Personal Victim
+	1. Independent personal victim
-	1. Intimate Partner Violence
+	1.	intimate partner violence
 14. Emotionally abusive behaviour is:
 	1. Your own fault for choosing an abusive partner
 	1. Letting your emotions get in the way of your behaviour